B4PT0R/ipy_agent/README.md

 ```

 Once loaded, the agent can be accessed in the namespace by the name you gave it in lowercase (`jarvis` in this case) and will respond to line and cell magics `%ai` and `%%ai` respectively.
 If no custom name is provided, the agent will be accessible by default as `agent`.

+Alternatively, you may run the command `ipy_agent` directly in the terminal.
+This will open a new terminal IPython session with the agent already loaded with default configuration.
+(Just be aware that voice dictation via `<ctrl>+<space>` tend to freeze the terminal IPython shell.)

 ### Configuration